About

 Maya Rabin, Co-Founder, Director, and Judge

-Maya won this poetry competition in 2017 and had the pleasure of reading her poem in front of the public, which included her friends, family, and Mr. Curt Miller, her English and Model UN teacher at the Park School, who encouraged her to write poetry.
-She would like other children to share that experience and decided to create this non-profit together with her sister Alissa.
-Currently Maya is a student at Amherst College, where she studies economics and political science, plays for soccer and Ultimate clubs, and enjoys debating at Model UN conferences.
-Maya interned for a federal judge, served as a congressional intern for Congressman Jake Auchincloss, worked as the head of the girls’ soccer program at a summer camp, tutored math, designed websites, and worked for a humanitarian start-up at the MIT Design lab.
-She currently serves as a Youth Ambassador to Haiti for the Haiti Project on Girls Soccer and as a Youth Ambassador for Ukraine for the Sunflower of Peace, where she fundraises for the victims of the continuing humanitarian crisis in Ukraine.
+Maya won a poetry competition in 2017 and had the pleasure of reading her poem in front of the public, which included her friends, family, and teachers, who encouraged her to write poetry.
+She wanted to share this experience with other young poets and decided to create this non-profit together with her sister, Alissa.
+Currently, Maya is a student at Amherst College, where she studies economics and political science, plays soccer and ultimate frisbee, and enjoys debating at international Model UN conferences.
+Maya interned for a federal judge, served as a congressional intern for Congressman Jake Auchincloss, worked as the head of the girls’ soccer program at a summer camp, tutored students for mathematics, designed websites, and worked for a humanitarian start-up at the MIT Design Lab.
+She currently serves as a Youth Ambassador to Haiti for The Haiti Projects' Girls Soccer Club and as a Youth Ambassador for Ukraine for the Sunflower of Peace, where she fundraises for the victims of the continuing humanitarian crisis in Ukraine.
 Maya is interested in a career in international relations and public policy.
-Her favorite bards are Tom Lehrer, Alexander Pushkin, Edgar Allen Poe, Maya Angelou, and Emily Dickinson.
+Her favorite poets are Tom Lehrer, Alexander Pushkin, Edgar Allen Poe, and Maya Angelou.

 Brian Simoneau